-How to induce labour: Swimming
+How to bring on labour: Swimming

 Both the gentle movement and the water is thought to be good for starting labour.
 In fact, it’s what the Duchess of Cambridge, Kate Middleton, did in the lead up to the birth of her second child, Charlotte.
 Of course, she does have the luxury of nipping to Buckingham Palace for the use of their pool, rather than having to waddle self-consciously through your local changing rooms.

-How to induce labour: Have sex
+How to bring on labour: Have sex

 At 40 weeks pregnant, chances are you won’t be feeling especially sexy but getting intimate has been known to get labour started.
 Some studies say his semen can help to stimulate contractions or that the movement may get the uterus working and ready for labour.